Any local Hamiltonian with ferromagnetic quantum many-body scars has a generalized Shiraishi-Mori form: Local annihilators and Dzyaloshinskii--Moriya-type terms

 where $\hat{P}_x^{(1)}$ and $\hat{P}_{xy}^{(2)}$ are local projectors annihilating $\mr{Sym}^N(\mf{h}^s)$, and $\hat{h}_{[x]}^{(1)}$ and $\hat{h}_{[xy]}^{(2)}$ are strictly local.
 The energy spectrum of $\ket*{\psi_{\vec{m}}}$ is determined by the last Zeeman term $\sum_{x\in\Lambda}\hat{h}_x$. \end{corollary}

 We cannot prove in full generality that the fourth term in Eq.\,\eqref{eq:annihilator summary} decomposes into a sum of locally annihilating operators.
 Nevertheless, for $\mf{h}^s\cong\mb{C}^2$, we can substantially restrict the allowed form of $\hat{h}_X^{\mr{non}}$, in a way that naturally includes DM-type interactions.
-The key ingredient is the following linear-independent statement. \begin{lemma} For the $l=2j+1$ dimensional representation of $SU(2)$, we consider an operator of the form,
+The key ingredient is the following statement on linear independence. \begin{lemma} For the $l=2j+1$ dimensional representation of $SU(2)$, we consider an operator of the form,

 where $\hat{J}^3$ is the Cartan subalgebra ($z$-component of spin), and $\hat{J}^\pm$ is the ladder operator.
 If $a+b<l$ and $c+d<l$ for all appearing terms, and the operator is identically zero, then all coefficients $\xi_{a,b}$ and $\chi_{c,d}$ vanish. \end{lemma} We leave the proof in Appendix\,\ref{proof:su(2) linearity}. \begin{prop} Suppose $\mf{h}_x^s\cong\mb{C}^2$.
 Then there exist local operators $\{\hat{h}_\mu\}_\mu\subset\expval{\hat{\sigma}_x^3,\hat{\sigma}^\pm_x;x\in\Lambda}$ and corresponding sets of permutations $\{\mf{R}_\mu\}_\mu\subset2^{\mf{S}_N}$ such that $\sum_{X\subset\Lambda}\hat{h}_X^{\mr{non}}$ admits the decomposition